Propane grills are for more than just grilling meat. A number of vegetables can also be grilled, adding a healthy touch to any meal.

 Tomatoes and onions are also popular choices for grilled vegetables.
 They are often used in addition to kebabs or on top of the meat when grilling.
 Tomatoes need to be carefully cooked as they are softer and can overcook easily if not watched closely.
 Onions may either be sliced then grilled on top of other vegetables or grilled on the surface to give them a flavorful and caramelized appearance.
 Pearl onions are often most used in kebabs as they are smaller and will cook evenly when paired with smaller pieces of vegetables.

 Vegetable kebabs are another ideal way to create delicious meals on a propane grill.
 Vegetables should be cleaned and cut prior to cooking in order to make them easier to put on the skewers.
+Also, make sure to put skewers in water before putting the vegetables on them.
 Once vegetables are prepared they should be gently placed on the skewers then lightly misted or basted with oil or butter prior to placing on the grill.
 Some vegetables may need to be cooked longer than others and it is often a good idea to lightly boil these vegetables to ensure an even cooking time.
+Try to use bamboo skewers!

 Add Veggies to Your BBQ Routine

-No matter what method used, grilling vegetables on a propane grill can help to add a wonderful flavor to any meal.
-Adding more vegetables increase the health benefits while increasing the flavor, ideal for any cookout or dinner plans.
+No matter what method is used, grilling vegetables on a propane grill can help to add a wonderful flavor to any meal.
+Adding more vegetables increases the health benefits while increasing the flavor, ideal for any cookout or dinner plan.
 Those who enjoy a vegetarian lifestyle will find that grilling vegetables can offer a lot of opportunities to create new types of meals without a lot of work.